xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 Try declaring one or two procedures, each with a formal parameter list.
 Then do some assignments, using combinations of global and formal  parameters.
-You  can  call one procedure  from  within another, but you cannot DECLARE a nested procedure.
+You  can  call one procedure  from  within another, but you cannot _declare_ a nested procedure.
 You can even pass formal parameters from one procedure to another.
 If  we had the  full  syntax  of the language here, you'd also be able to do things like read  or  write  formal  parameters  or  use  them in